Web3Auth/web3auth-react-native-sdk/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/OpenloginReactNativeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > openlogin-react-native-sdk`.
+To edit the Objective-C files, open `example/ios/OpenloginReactNativeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > web3auth-react-native-sdk`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `openloginreactnativesdk` under `Android`.